 The significantly recognizable crest is the flood of ticket sales “Black Panther” has achieved, not only in setting a record for the highest presale tickets in the industries history.

-“I saw two very different screenings one was a mixed audience and the other was a black theater.
-At the black screening, we caught every single nuance that the other one (theater) didn’t, why?
+“I saw two very different screenings one was a mixed audience and the other was a predominately black audience.
+In attending the screening with the black audience, we caught every single nuance that the other one (theater) didn’t, why?
 Because the filmmakers were talking to us!
-It was written by black folk it was directed by black folk, you can tell!”
+It was written by black folks it was directed by black folks, you can tell!”